deviserplatform/docs/guide/deviser-admin/index.md

 ```

 ### Create AdminController
-Finally, create a class `AdminController` which inherits `AdminController<TAdminConfigurator>`, `TAdminConfigurator` is the class that has been created in the previous step.
-The class `TAdminConfigurator` should implement interface `IAdminConfigurator` interface.
+Finally, create a class `AdminController` inherits from class `AdminController<TAdminConfigurator>`, `TAdminConfigurator` is the class that has been created in the previous step.
+The class `TAdminConfigurator` should implement `IAdminConfigurator` interface.

 ```cs
 [Module("DemoAdmin")]